6 Myths & Misconceptions about E-Commerce Email Automations

 Sending various messages like these will help us understand the value of different automation designs and types by comparing the responses of the audience to each one of them.

-For example, if we’re seeing people responding to different value propositions in one version of automation versus another version, that’s going to give us insights into how we can gradually improve and evolve the design we’re using.
+For example, suppose we’re seeing people responding to different value propositions in one version of automation versus another version.
+In that case, that will give us insights into how we can gradually improve and evolve the design we’re using.

 Consider your automation testing as a digital Petri dish that assists you in constantly improving and iterating your content.
-This offers you the opportunities to constantly grow and improve your business.
+This offers you the opportunities to grow and improve your business constantly.

-So again, if we introduce new automation over time, we can understand what different behaviors we want to be seeing.
-And also the amount of effort we’re going to be putting into those.
-This can help build a process and a system for introducing new automation, and then we kind of reverse engineering to get the desired behaviors.
+So again, if we introduce new automation over time, we can understand the different behaviors we want to see.
+And also the amount of effort we will put into those.
+This can help build a process and a system for introducing new automation and then reverse engineering to get the desired behaviors.